 - It can be hard to leave an abusive relationship and it’s not usual for people to still have feelings for the other person.
 When people are in abusive relationships they really hope the other person will change.
 Sometimes we even think we can help them act differently, or change what we do so that that they don’t act abusively toward us.
 Try to remind yourself that abuse is not your fault, and no matter how much we care for someone or how much we want them to be different, we can’t make people change.
 Sometimes the only way we stop abuse from happening is to leave the relationship.

 If you haven’t already, talk to someone you trust about what’s going on.
 You don’t have to go through this alone, and it can be easier to make sense of it all when you have help.
-It can help to do things that you really enjoy with people other than your partner who make you feel good about yourself.
 The better you feel about yourself and life, the less likely you’ll be to hang onto a relationship that is abusive.
 Try thinking about all the things you want from a relationship.
 Things like respect, and good times, and being able to be yourself, and feeling supported.
 It may help show if that stuff is missing from your relationship.
 Try to remind yourself that healthy relationships make you feel better about yourself, not worse.

 - I have a friend who keeps touching me.
 What should I do?

 - If you feel comfortable doing so, you can start by telling your friend to stop touching you.
-If you are being touched in a way that makes you uncomfortable or scared, or that you just don’t like, then you have every right to ask them to stop.
-You’re body is your own personal property, and they need to get permission before touching you.
+It might be helpful to explain that you are being touched in a way that makes you uncomfortable and that we all have different “comfort zones” and your friend is crossing yours.
+Remember, you are the only person who has rights over your body and everyone else needs to get permission from you before trying to touch you.
 This is called asking for consent.
-If the other person isn’t getting the message (they keep touching you) you can talk to someone you trust about the situation (another friend, family member, teacher or a guidance counsellor).
-Telling a trusted adult can be helpful because they are supposed to keep younger people safe from stuff like unwanted touching.
-Trust your feelings about the situation, it’s ok if you don’t like it, and the touching should stop.
+If the other person isn’t getting the message (they keep touching you) you can talk to someone you trust about the situation (another friend, family member, teacher or a guidance counselor).
+Trust your feelings about the situation; it’s ok if you don’t like it, and the touching should stop.

 - If both the people are drunk when you have sex, is it sexual assault?

-- Lots of people have questions about sexual activity and substance use.
-The way the law works, people cannot legally consent (give their permission for sexual activity) when they have been drinking or using drugs.
+- The way the law works, people cannot legally consent (give their permission for sexual activity) when they have been drinking or using drugs.
 This is because people sometimes make different decisions when they drink or use drugs.
 The law is written in this way to protect people from being taken advantage of.
 Getting someone else drunk or high in order to have sex with them is sexual assault.
 If you think this has happened to you can use the Sexual Assault Crisis Line, (204)786-8631 or 1-888-292-7565.
 It’s free and confidential counseling over the phone with people who are trained to help you deal with a past or current sexual assault.